 What should you do if you are accused of domestic assault?

-Police investigations into domestic assault charges will always be emotionally involved, intrusive and potentially very messy, particularly where children are involved.
-It’s vital that you act upon specialist advice from the very first instance you are aware an investigation may arise, as due to the nature of cases it is easy to act emotionally or jeopardise your legal standing through misjudgement, which could reduce your ability to achieve a positive outcome.
+Police investigations into domestic assault charges will always be emotionally taxing, often intrusive and potentially very distressing, particularly where children are involved.
+It’s vital that you act upon specialist legal advice from the very first instance you are aware an investigation may arise, as due to the nature of cases it is easy to act emotionally or jeopardise your legal standing through misjudgement, which could reduce your ability to achieve a positive outcome.

-When a domestic violence case finally comes to court, the delay between the first court date and the trial date can be very short.
-This has its advantages as the cases are dealt with quickly.
+When a domestic violence case comes to court, the delay between the first court date and the trial date can be very short.
+This has its advantages as it means that cases are dealt with promptly.

-If you need help defending yourself from an accusation of domestic abuse, speak to an expert criminal defence solicitor as soon as you can, ideally from the outset or as soon as possible If you want a response within 30 minutes*, consult a domestic violence specialist at Lawtons now.
+If you need help defending yourself from an accusation of domestic abuse, speak to an expert criminal defence solicitor as soon as you can, ideally from the outset or as soon as possible.
+Consult an expert domestic violence solicitor at Lawtons for advice and assistance.